These winter decorating ideas are sure to warm up cold spaces…

 I use pinecones to decorate starting in the fall, and I keep them around until spring.
 They add so much texture and such pretty, deep, warm tones.

 I sprinkle them everywhere.
 Like a little pinecone fairy.
 Why not?
 They’re cheap.

 You can buy them in big batches online, in all shapes and sizes.

 And try some of the scented variety if you haven’t already.
 Gorgeous.

 5. Fabulous Faux Fur

-We have a faux sheepskin rug, and I’ll just throw that on top of another rug to add a little seasonality to a space.
-Faux pillows are fantastic, too.
-Pottery Barn has a ton of options, and this time of year, they are typically on sale.
+We love our faux sheepskin rugs, and I’ll just throw one on top of another rug to add a little seasonality to a space.

 6. Vintage Winter Sporting Goods